taysatte/grind75/week01/problems/invert_binary_tree/invert_binary_tree.md

 # Explanation

-This problem is pretty simple once you can somewhat grasp the idea of recurrsion and how a tree is constructed.
+This problem is pretty simple once you can somewhat grasp the idea of recursion and how a tree is constructed.
 For a little background info: a binary tree is a data structure that is constructed by ```TreeNode```'s.
 At each node there exists a value and pointers to its child ```TreeNode```'s (left and right).
-Essentially, a tree is made up from a bunch of subtrees, which serves as a perfect candidate problem for a recurrsive algorithm.
+Essentially, a tree is made up from a bunch of subtrees, which serves as a perfect candidate problem for a recursive algorithm.

 Inverting a tree is basically traveresing the tree down both sides and swapping the children at each node on the way back up.